 Advertising, at its best, is an art form.
-It is a unique form of storytelling that needs to hook a customer’s interest almost immediately, and give them a feeling of satisfaction that will leave them positively disposed towards the product in question.
+It is a unique form of storytelling that needs to hook a customer’s interest almost immediately.
+In addition, to give them a feeling of satisfaction that will leave them positively disposed towards the product in question.

-It is one of the oldest forms of storytelling – The Epic of Gilgamesh, a 4,000 year old epic poem, and generally considered the earliest example of narrative fiction, follows the structure.
+It is one of the oldest forms of storytelling – The Epic of Gilgamesh, a 4,000 year old epic poem.
+Generally considered the earliest example of narrative fiction, follows the structure.

 At its core, the Three-Act Structure is simple, consisting of a Setup, a Confrontation, and a Resolution.
 Or, as legendary Hollywood director Billy Wilder is reputed to have put it: “in the first act you put your character up in a tree, in the second act you set the tree on fire, and in the third you get him down.”